-· service standards are maintained, improved and regularly monitored.
+- · in house and external training continues to be developed and rolled out; - service standards are maintained, improved and regularly monitored.

 Performance Standards

 The Local Government Pension Scheme prescribes that certain decisions be taken by either the Pension Fund or the scheme employer, in relation to the rights and entitlements of individual scheme members.
 In order to meet these obligations in a timely and accurate manner, and also to comply with overriding disclosure requirements, the Pension Fund has agreed levels of performance between itself and scheme employers which are set out in this Administration Strategy.